trothr/znetboot/Glossary.md

 methods used to produce it, and to continue that license requirement on the transferee to any later successor or sub-transferee

--- I/O: Input / output communucation outside of the given processor chassis, as to a punch card reader (1402), line printer (1403), hard drive (3390), console device (3270).
-FIXME -0- what is a network connection
+-- I/O: input/output, communucation outside of the given processor
+chassis, as to a punch card reader (1402), line printer (1403), hard drive (3390), console device (3270 or 3215), network connection (OSA)

 -- IFL: Integrated Facility for Linux; a ham-strung mainframe processor which can boot Linux and can boot z/VM but cannot boot z/OS or other